 Wish you were there?
 EU law protects air passengers

 We have all been there, in the airport departure lounge with a screen telling us that our flight has been delayed and our dreams of being on the beach by lunchtime slip away by the minute.
-What can you do if you find yourself in this situation – and what are your legal rights?
+What can air passengers do if they find themselves in this situation – and what are their legal rights?